Historic Route 66

 Previous page Galena, Riverton, Baxter Springs .

-Entering Baxter Springs on Historic Route 66, the Route will turn east onto 3rd Street and return to US-69 Alternate. now named Military Avenue.
+Entering Baxter Springs, Kansas on Historic Route 66, the Route will turn east onto 3rd Street and return to US-69 Alternate. now named Military Avenue.
 Turn right as the two roads remain the same through the Baxter Springs business district and most of the way to the State Line.

-Phillips 66 staion on Route 66 to be visitors' center
+Phillips 66 staion on Route 66 visitors' center

-1930 Phillips 66 Gas Station being restored to open as the Baxter Springs visitor center in October of 2007.
+1930 Phillips 66 Gas Station was restored and opened as the Baxter Springs visitor center since this photo was taken.

-In downtown Baxter Springs along Route 66, you will find small plaques explaining the history of the buildings, which include banks and businesses robbed by such infamous robbers as Bonny & Clyde, Henry Star, Jesse James and Cole Younger.
-The Cafe on the Route shares the old Crowell Bank building with the Little Brick Inn bread & breakfast.
+In downtown Baxter Springs along Route 66, you will find small plaques explaining the history of the buildings which include banks and businesses robbed by such infamous robbers as Bonny & Clyde, Henry Star, Jesse James and Cole Younger.

 Cafe on the Route on Historic Route 66.

-Cafe on the Route is in the Crowell Bank building which was robbed by Jesse James.
+The former Cafe on the Route was in the Crowell Bank building which was robbed by Jesse James

-Across the Historic Route 66 to the north is a full sized mural of the longhorn cattle drive.
-Bilke's Western Museum occupies the second floor of the building.
-And across Route 66 is the former location of Bill Murphey's Restaurant, this building housed a bank robbed by Jesse James and Cole Younger in 1876.
+Across the Historic Route 66 to the north is a full size mural of the longhorn cattle drive.
+Bilke's Western Museum occupied the second floor of this building for many years, but has permanently closed.
+And across Route 66 is the former location of Bill Murphey's Restaurant; this building housed a bank robbed by Jesse James and Cole Younger in 1876.

 Cattle Drive mural at Bilke's Western Museum